mvievaz/mvievaz.github.io/README.md

 # mvievaz.github.io

 Tree.js project for AGM subject.
+The project consists of an online furniture store selling a table, a bed, and a triple wardrobe.
+Users can visualize a room where they can see the furniture for sale, open and close drawers or doors, and change the lights to see their effect.

 ## ToC